AntoninJuquel/lethal-company-lockout/README.md

 ### Lockout the facility for a certain amount of time.

+## Important

+This mod is client-side, meaning everyone has to install it in order to work.

 ## Information

 After a period of time a popup will appear on your screen telling you that the facility is locked out therefore you will neither be able to enter it nor exit it by the **Main Entrance** but you can still exit it by the **Fire Exit**.